Abbott Laboratories (ABT). Below are some highlights from the above linked analysis:

 4. Graham Number

-ABT is trading at a discount to 1.) and 3.) above.
+ABT is trading at a premium to all four valuations above.
 Since ABT's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a 19.8% discount to its calculated fair value of $67.95.
-ABT earned a Star in this section since it is trading at a fair value.
+The stock is trading at a 10.7% premium to its calculated fair value of $54.65.
+ABT did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: